Teclead/AEM-Generator/README.md

 Building the dialogues can then be executed by running npm run build:dialogues

+## Touch UI fields

+The default props for the touch ui fields will be define with TouchUIFieldOptionKeysEnum.model.ts Expand the default props with the enum

 ## API

 The following example shows a \*.dialog.ts file with the necessary configuration for the creating of an AEM component.